-John Nkengasong is the Director of the Africa Centres for Disease Control and Prevention and nominated to be Ambassador-At-Large and Coordinator of United States Government Activities to Combat HIV/AIDS Globally.
+John Nkengasong is the U.S. Global AIDS Coordinator and Special Representative for Global Health Diplomacy at the U.S. Department of State.
+He previously served as the first Director of the Africa Centres for Disease Control and Prevention.
 In 2020, he was appointed as one of the WHO Director-General’s Special Envoys on COVID-19 Preparedness and Response and received the Bill & Melinda Gates Foundation’s 2020 Global Goalkeeper Award for his contributions to Africa’s response to the COVID-19 pandemic.
 In 2021, he was named as one of Times’ 100 most influential people, Fortune’s 50 great leaders and Bloomberg Businessweek’s 50 most influential people.
 Previously, he was Acting Deputy Principal Director of the Center for Global Health and Chief of the International Laboratory Branch, Division of Global HIV and TB for the U.S. Centers for Disease Control and Prevention (CDC).
 Nkengasong has received numerous awards, including the Sheppard Award and the William Watson Medal of Excellence, the highest recognition by the CDC.
 He has been knighted in Cote d’Ivoire, Senegal and Cameroon for his contributions to public health.
 He is an adjunct professor at the Emory School of Public Health, Emory University, and Atlanta, Georgia.

 Laura Waters, United Kingdom